 Health and Wellbeing Boards

 These are intended to improve the strategic coordination of commissioning services across NHS, social care, related children’s and public health services.

-The Health and Social Care Bill requires the establishment of a Health and Wellbeing Board in every upper tier local authority by April 2013.
-They will bring together Elected Members and the key NHS, public health, social leaders and patient representatives to work in partnership.
+The Health and Social Care Act required the establishment of a Health and Wellbeing Board in every upper tier local authority by April 2013.
+They bring together Elected Members and the key NHS, public health, social leaders and patient representatives to work in partnership.
 They have some flexibility and may work at whatever geographical level “makes sense locally” – e.g. covering more than one local authority area, or focusing on the needs of a specific neighbourhood.

 Enhanced Joint Strategic Needs Assessment and the new Joint Health and Wellbeing Strategy